anoma/juvix-docs/docs/tutorials/essential.juvix.md

 function after their declaration.
 The definitions in a `let`-block follow the same syntax as top-level definitions.
 In particular, it is possible to define local functions, like `bang` above.
-Type annotations for variables or data structure patterns are optional and can be omitted and automatically inferred by the type checker.
-So for example `bar` can be written as `bar` without specifying its type.
+Type annotations for variables or data structure patterns, like for `bar` or `(x, y)` above, can be omitted and automatically inferred by the type checker.

 ## Functional programming